Pleckgate’s Deputy Head Girl Kayla Cookson is a true sports all-rounder – playing, coaching and studying a range of sports.

 Her job is to help to form a 12-week lesson plan and deliver it with a coach.

-“I also have to make sure the students in my care don’t misbehave or get upset so it is a responsible job,” she said.
+“I also have to make sure the pupils in my care don’t misbehave or get upset so it is a responsible job,” she said.

 As well as her sports, Kayla is the Deputy Head Girl at Pleckgate and has also won her bronze award for the Duke of Edinburgh.